enderseven1/xna-cncnet-client/README.md

-# CnCNet Client modified by Metadorius and Shimada Mizuki #

-This client is modified by Metadorius and me.
-I translated it to Chinese and add a tag of my mod in it.
-Includes a setting item for Tooltip of phobos.
-And you can use IME in it.

-Thanks for JunYue_OwO, he/she made IME for this client.

 # CnCNet Client #

 The MonoGame / XNA CnCNet client, a platform for playing classic Command & Conquer games and their mods both online and offline.
 Supports setting up and launching both singleplayer and multiplayer games with [a CnCNet game spawner](https://github.com/CnCNet/ts-patches).
 Includes an IRC-based chat client with advanced features like private messaging, a friend list, a configurable game lobby, flexible and moddable UI graphics, and extras like game setting configuration and keeping track of match statistics.
 And much more!